-AS a consumer of electricity, right now the system demonstrates a high level of potential for error, fraud and a lack of transparency.
+As a result, the system demonstrates a massive potential for error, fraud, and a lack of transparency.
 For example, to generate a unit of electricity, a power plant goes through the following steps:

-- Brokers make deals between buyers and sellers of those certificate
+- Brokers making deals between buyers and sellers for delivering that certificate

 - A subsequent party verifies those certificates post-purchase.